zzz403/CSC207-campus-forum/README.md

 - **Location Sharing**: Easily send your location using the `Mapbox` API, which provides detailed map data and various functionalities, allowing users to share precise locations with ease.

-- **Voice-to-Text Conversion**: Transform audio recordings into text using IBM's powerful speech recognition API, enabling users to convert spoken words into text for better accessibility and convenience.
+- **Voice-to-Text Conversion**: Transform audio recordings into text using `IBM`'s powerful speech recognition API, enabling users to convert spoken words into text for better accessibility and convenience.

 - **Conversation Summarization**: Get quick insights with AI-powered summaries of chat history using the `gpt-3.5-turbo-0125` model.
 This feature helps users stay updated with important discussion points without reading through entire chat logs.